krystyna26/GraphQL/README.md

 do not generate,
 schema.graphql

-inside the project the file 'datamodel.graphql' is similar to schema.graphql
+Inside the project the file 'datamodel.graphql' is similar to schema.graphql

-in docker-compose.yml remove schema and change to ssl: true
+In docker-compose.yml remove schema and change to ssl: true

 ```
   1. Open folder: cd prisma